davidBelanger/Remodel/README.md

 ---------------------

-Remodel uses a different grammar than make.
+Remodel uses a different grammar than unix make:

  Dependencies can appear in any order.
 If you execute remodel with no arguments, it should start with the pseudo-target DEFAULT.
 Otherwise, the root is the argument to remodel, as in remodel foo.o.

 program ::= production*